 - Recruitment and Selection Code of Practice

-- Pay Policy
+- Pav Policv

 - Dignity at Work Policy (which sets out how we aim to prevent and deal with harassment)

 - Leave of Absence Policy

 - Family Leave Policy

 - Flexible Working Policy

 - Managing Sickness Absence Policy and Procedure

 - Redundancy Procedure

-All employment policies and procedures are available from the Academy office.
+All employment policies and procedures are available from the school office and electronically via the Northumberland Schools' Network.

-6 Publicising the policy
+7 Publicising the policy

 All prospective job applicants will receive a copy of this policy with the application form for the vacancy.
-All staff will have access to this policy in their Academy.
+All staff will have access to this policy in their school and electronically via the Northumberland Schools Network.